MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

  ~~~

  Usage notes
-The capitalization of "Id" in the name of this method must be correct for the code to function; getElementByID() is not valid and will not work, however natural it may seem.
+The capitalization of "Id" in the name of this method must be correct for the code to function; `getElementByID()` is not valid and will not work, however natural it may seem.

-Unlike some other element-lookup methods such as Document.querySelector() and Document.querySelectorAll(), getElementById() is only available as a method of the global document object, and not available as a method on all element objects in the DOM.
+Unlike some other element-lookup methods such as `Document.querySelector()` and Document.`querySelectorAll()`, `getElementById()` is only available as a method of the global document object, and not available as a method on all element objects in the DOM.
 Because ID values must be unique throughout the entire document, there is no need for "local" versions of the function.

 ~~~html
 <!DOCTYPE html>